 Like many other streets renamed “King” across the United States, Oakland’s Martin Luther King Jr. Way corridor, which is inhabited by a large percent of Oakland’s remaining Black population, suffers from underinvestment characteristic of neighborhoods facing racial and economic discrimination.
 Today, Martin Luther King Jr. Way is a four-lane roadway with heavy truck traffic and no bikeway.
+The Martin Luther King Jr. Way Streetscape Improvements aims to improve pedestrian and bicycle safety in a high priority equity community in West Oakland, Old Oakland, and the Jack London district.

 - Install curb ramps and bulb-outs to improve pedestrian safety and accessibility for people with disabilities.